anand-dev-parekh/Clash-of-Clans-Discord-Bot/README.md

       Description = Displays statistics about the discord user's builder profile.

       Command = .hometroops {optionalTag}
-      Description = Displays statistics about the discord user's home troops
+      Description = Displays statistics about the discord user's home troops.

       Command = .buildertroops {optionalTag}
-      Description = Displays statistics about the discord user's builder troops
+      Description = Displays statistics about the discord user's builder troops.

+      Command = .spells {optionalTag}
+      Description = Displays statistics about the discord user's spells.

+      Command = .heroes {optionalTag}
+      Description = Displays statistics about the discord user's heroes.

 Clan Commands:

 IMPORTANT: The optionalTag will only be optional if they have set their clan tag in the Bot Setup above.
 Or if the user would like to check the stats of a different clan they will have to write in the other clan's tag.

       Command = .clanprofile {optionalTag}
-      Description = Displays statistics about the clan's profile
+      Description = Displays statistics about the clan's profile.

       Command = .clanwar {optionalTag}
       IMPORTANT: Only will work if clan's war log is public